jameshanlon/jameshanlon.github.io/content/garden-workshop.md

 {{ macros.image('garden-workshop/lighting.jpg') }}

-More details to be added as they are completed...
+More details of the final details to be added as they are completed...

+<a name="drawings" class="anchor"></a>

+## Drawings

+The following drawings are taken from the Revit model of the workshop.

+{{ macros.image('garden-workshop/plans.png', size='1000x1000', caption='Plan views.') }}
+{{ macros.image('garden-workshop/elevations.png', size='1000x1000', caption='Elevation views.') }}
+{{ macros.image('garden-workshop/section.png', size='1000x1000', caption='Section view showing
+buildups of the roof, walls and floor. and intersections between them.') }}